Bitcoin-of-America/bitcoin-payment-widget/README.md

 # bitcoin-payment-widget
 Accept cryptocoin payments on any website with a few lines of code.
+Cross-browser and mobile-friendly with no dependencies.
 Powered by BitcoinOfAmerica.org

 ## Quick Start